Course Outline

 - Classification using hyperplanes

-- Finding the maximum margin
+- Identifying the maximum margin

 - Handling linearly separable data